 Some educators mistakenly view explicit instruction as mere compliance training, fearing it dehumanizes the learning experience.
 Critics suggest it stifles engagement in inquiry-based learning and project-based activities due to its teacher-directed approach.
 However, this perception misses the mark.

-Despite the direction provided by the teacher, explicit instruction fosters verification and correction of misunderstandings through active student participation.
+Despite the direction provided by the teacher, explicit instruction creates verification and correction of misunderstandings through active student participation.
 It doesn't limit creativity or critical thinking.
 Instead, this approach establishes a foundation.
 Students are better equipped to navigate complex tasks and projects because of this grounding.
 Explicit instruction embraces a methodically structured approach, allowing for interactive and meaningful educational experiences.

 Balancing with Inquiry-Based Learning